ua-parser/uap-python/doc/advanced/migration.rst

 Don't Touch A Thing
 ===================

-The first and simplest way to transition is to not transition: the 0.x API won't be removed for a long time, possibly ever.
-While it is unlikely to get updated any further and will eventually (hopefully?) fall behind, if you can't be arsed you probably don't have to until an unlikely 2.0.
+The first and simplest way to upgrade is to not do anything: the 0.x API is still present in 1.x and won't be removed for a long time, possibly ever.

+While it is unlikely to get updated any further and will eventually (hopefully?) fall behind, if you can't be arsed you probably don't have to do anything for now, or just now.

 Unavoidable Divergences
 =======================